Koreans in the Arab world: Bahrain

 Bahrain was a minor destination for South Korean migrant workers in the late 1970s and early 1980s.
 South Korea used to have an embassy in Bahrain from 1976 to 1999, but closed it in a round of cost-cutting measures after the 1997 Asian financial crisis.
 However, South Korean companies continued to do business in various fields in Bahrain, including construction, heavy industry, power, desalination plants and electronic engineering.
 In 2001, there were only about 70 South Koreans in Bahrain, primarily corporate assignees.
 However, the small population was enough to support a single Korean supermarket as well as a few Korean restaurants.
 As of 2011, South Korean consular statistics recorded 282 of their nationals living in Bahrain.
 Four had Bahraini nationality, while the other 278 were on temporary visas.
 Their population grew by about 15% since 2009.
 There were no international students.
-However, in 2012, in 2012, Bahrain and South Korea signed an agreement on promoting study abroad exchanges between the two countries.
+In 2012, Bahrain and South Korea signed an agreement on promoting study abroad exchanges between the two countries.